parsa-epfl/cloudsuite/docs/benchmarks/media-streaming.md

 Supported tags and their respective `Dockerfile` links:

- - [`server`][serverdocker]: This image represents the Nginx streaming server running as a daemon.
+ - [`server`][serverdocker] represents the Nginx streaming server running as a daemon.
- - [`client`][clientdocker]: This image represents the `videoperf` client.
+ - [`client`][clientdocker] represents the `videoperf` client.
- - [`dataset`][datasetdocker]: This image provides the video dataset for the streaming server.
+ - [`dataset`][datasetdocker] provides the video dataset for the streaming server.

-### Running Dataset and Server on Host1
+### Running Dataset and Server

 The dataset image has two purposes.
 First, it generates video files with different resolutions (from 240p to 720p) for the server docker container.
-Then, based on the generated videos, it suggests the request lists for the client docker container.
+Then, based on the generated videos, it suggests request lists for the client docker container.

 Use the following command to run the dataset container: